sonic-net/SONiC/doc/pins/p4ext_hld.md

 User applications which are custom built with proprietary IP or niche use cases pertaining to specific markets (Telco/BNG) need to program the pipeline differently than the SAI implementation today or append to it.
 For edge use cases where there are stringent pipeline restrictions, tighter control of features is also required.

-Advantages of SAI P4 extensions
+Goals of SAI P4 extensions
+* Provide a mechanism to support vendor differentiation
 * Ability to add exclusive features
 * Expose device specific capabilities
 * Rapid application prototyping

 SAI P4 Extensions via PINS attempts to solve this using the unique programming model afforded by PINS.
-The [sai.p4](https://docs.google.com/document/u/1/d/1llmrHqBZz1mbpmWzA-_j_CtI-tRvq9ItWhlSBhTcRKQ/edit) program is a well defined data plane specification with a fixed feature set modelling the SAI behavioral model.
+The [sai.p4] program is a well defined data plane specification with a fixed feature set modelling the SAI behavioral model.
 The P4 language offers a unique top-down way to extend this pipeline while keeping the base functionality unchanged.
 Just by extending the P4 program offered by PINS to describe non-SAI features, supporting these custom features would virtually **require no changes to the SONiC stack**.
 Prototyping or productizing these custom features can be done in weeks or even days with SONiC.